-INSTRUCTIONAL MATERIALS FEE
+INSTRUCTIONAL MATERIALS FEES\

-In accordance with Title 5, Section 59404(b) and Title IV, State Center Community College District may require students to provide certain instructional and other materials.
-These may include, but are not limited to, textbooks, tools, equipment, and clothing (e.g. uniforms).

-Such material may be required if:
+In accordance with Education Codes (E.C.
+73365, 81457, 81458, 5CC 59400-59408), Madera Community College may require students to provide materials that are course-related, including, but not limited to, textbooks, tools, equipment and clothing.
+Such materials will be required if:

-- The materials are used in the production of a course-related project or "end project" that has a continuing value to the students outside of the classroom setting; or - The materials required for the class have continuing value to the students outside the classroom setting.
+- The instructional or other materials are used in the production of a course-related project or "end product" that has continuing value to the student outside of the classroom setting; or - The instructional and other materials required for the class have a continuing value to the student outside of the classroom setting.